jhidding/blender-shader-dsl/docs/python_dsl.md

 mix = MixShader(color_input.alpha, transparent.BSDF, diffuse.BSDF)
 output_material = OutputMaterial(surface=mix.shader)
 ```

-Each node in the graph is a function call, each link is an argument.
-This code completely captures the semantics of the graph shown above.
-The question is: how can we make this work?

-## Creating a new language
-In programming any language there are three important questions:

-- What are the **primitives**?
-- What are the **means of combination**?
-- What are the **means of abstraction**?

-Or, so tells the [Structure and Interpretation of Computer Programs](https://web.mit.edu/alexmv/6.037/sicp.pdf).
-In Python all three of these questions have very long answers.
-The primitives are extensive, thanks to the *batteries included* philosophy.
-The means of combination are plenty, depending on the chosen abstraction: classes can inherit and be composed, function can be composed.
-The ultimate abstraction however, is to develop a new language.
-That sounds like a big deal, and it is.
-However, it need not be a lot of work if we reuse everything Python already offers.
-After all, **code is data**.

 As we saw in the wishfull shader code, it is not that hard to come up with a language that could conceivably work.
 How do we fool Python to have these `VertexColor`, `BsdfTransparent`, ... functions to create a graph structure for us?
 It turns out, all we need are **functions** and **data**.
 We need to have our function calls self-translate into a graph data structure.
 We use `@dataclass` to create our structures, and use ample **type annotation** to document our code.